home-assistant/addons/letsencrypt/DOCS.md

 <details>
   <summary>CloudFlare</summary>

-  Previously, Cloudflare’s “Global API Key” was used for authentication, however this key can access the entire Cloudflare API for all domains in your account, meaning it could cause a lot of damage if leaked.
+Previously, Cloudflare’s "Global API Key" was used for authentication, however this key can access the entire Cloudflare API for all domains in your account, **meaning it could cause *a lot* of damage if leaked**.

   Cloudflare’s newer API Tokens can be restricted to specific domains and operations, and are therefore now the recommended authentication option.
 The API Token used for Certbot requires only the `Zone:DNS:Edit` permission for the zone in which you want a certificate.

   Example credentials file using restricted API Token (recommended):
   ```yaml